 The amounts recognised in the balance sheet and the movements in the defined obligation for the years are as follows:

 A. Amount recognised in the Consolidated Balance Sheet

-(₹ in Lakhs)

 Pen sion

+As at As at

-As at A 31st March, 2020 31st March, 2
+31st March, 2020 31st March, 2019

 Present value of defined benefit obligations 35.54 35.49

 B. Movement in Defined Benefit Obligation - Plan Liabilities Pension